tact-lang/docs-obsolete/tact-spec.md

 So that `0..<10` is shorthand for `0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9`.

-`for-in` loop would iterate over all concretely enumerable types.

 ## Serialization strategies